sansin5982/GWAS-Protocol/chapters/QC/Individual-QC/Relatedness.md

 -   **Mixed models**: LD-pruned sets make kinship estimates more accurate.

-This step will generate a `raw-GWAS-data.prune.in` file

 #### PLINK command

-    .\plink --bfile 2_QC_Raw_GWAS_data -–extract raw-GWAS-data.prune.in  --genome --out related_check
+    ./plink --bfile biallelic --extract PRUNE_DATA.prune.in --genome --out related_check

--   `-–extract raw-GWAS-data.prune.in`: “Only use the pruned SNPs listed in raw-GWAS-data.prune.in.”
+-   `--extract PRUNE_DATA.prune.in`: “Only use the pruned SNPs listed in PRUNE\_DATA.prune.in.”
 -   `--genome`: This tells PLINK to calculate pairwise IBD statistics for every possible pair of individuals in the dataset.